omnetpp/omnetpp.org/_posts/2021-08-24-summit-registration.md

 The summit will take place virtually on September 8-10, 2021.
 We welcome everyone even if you are not planning to present or take part actively.
 Participation is free, but participants need to register and will receive connection info via email.
 For more information visit the <a target="_blank" href="https://summit.omnetpp.org/2021/index.html#join">Summit website</a>.
-The registration deadline is **September 6, 2021, 23:59UTC**.
+You may register up until the conference starts.

 <center><a href="https://forms.gle/jkkySwJTUrpUauMr7" target="_blank" class="btn-large waves-effect waves-light green darken-3">REGISTER NOW</a></center>